CCALI/a2jauthor/README.md

 ## Documentation
 *Note: these commands should run in the `CAJA/js` directory.*

-To build the documentation, run:
+To build the documentation *and* update the documentjs template, run:

 ```
 $ npm run build-docs
 ```

-To view the documentation, run:
+To build the documentation and view the documentation, run:

 ```
 $ npm run serve-docs